easydataservices/db2-datetime/README.md

 Module DATETIME provides simple date and time utilities for Db2 for LUW databases.

-The current release contains only scheduling-related date functions.

 ## Function DAYS_BEFORE

 This function returns the date with the specified number of days (P_OFFSET_N) before the specified date (P_AT_DATE).
 Parameter P_MONTH is a SMALLINT value between 1 and 12.
 Parameter P_OFFSET_N is a SMALLINT value between 0 and 14.